Guidelines for Submitting Documentation

-Prior to receiving accommodations, documentation from a qualified professional must be submitted to DRC.
+Prior to receiving accommodations, documentation from a clinically diagnosing professional must be submitted to DRC.
 The University's policy for verification of a disability is as follows:

 The purpose of academic accommodations is to provide educational equity for students with disabilities, not advantage.
 To facilitate the provision of appropriate accommodations for students with disabilities, Point Loma Nazarene University requires the following information be contained within the Documentation Provider form in order to apply for disability services: